• Skip to primary navigation

 Timeline: August 11, 2020 (11 months out)

-The one-year out mark came & went, and we started looking into international flights as the airlines started to post their flight schedules.
-Our credit cards did not post the flights as soon as the airlines dropped them, but we were able to figure out the delay and make sure to check the flights the day they were posted with our credit card.
-We wanted to book through our credit card travel programs in order to use points to save some money.
+The one-year out mark came & went, and I started looking into international flights as the airlines started to post their flight schedules.
+My credit card did not post the flights as soon as the airlines dropped them, but I was able to figure out the delay and make sure to check the flights the day they were posted with my credit card.
+I wanted to book through my Chase Sapphire Reserve credit card travel program in order to use points to save some money.

-I did a little research and was excited to find out that you could easily rent a room for a few hour hours or even just a shower suite to freshen up at one of the hotels in Amsterdam Schiphol International Airport.
+I did a little research and was excited to find out that you could easily rent a room for a few hours or even just a shower suite to freshen up at one of the hotels in Amsterdam Schiphol International Airport.
 There are also showers and refreshments available in some of the lounges at the airport as well.
-Between the lounge access that comes with my Chase Sapphire Reserve Card & the lounge access that comes with flying business class on KLM, we will have options to pass the time during our layover.
+Between the lounge access that comes with my Chase Sapphire Reserve Card & the lounge access that comes with flying business class on KLM, I will have options to pass the time during our layover.
 Schiphol also has plenty of restaurants, shops, a library, and spa services.
-So I may just get my nails done while we are waiting too!
+So I may just get my nails done while waiting too!

 Added 1 Day to the Front of the Trip